pschafran/purc/README.md

     	BCF2	BCR2	Cystopteris_fragilis_AMagicPlace

 ### Step 3: run ###
-PURC can be run by:
+PURC can be run by navigating to the directory that contains the configuration, barcode, reference sequence, and map files, and calling the program from there:
 ```
 #!shell
 /Users/fayweili/Programs/purc/purc.py purc_configuration.txt
 ```
-This assumes that the purc directory is in /Users/fayweili/Programs. **DO NOT** copy purc.py to your working directory; instead, call purc.py from there.
+This assumes that the purc script (and Dependencies directory) is in /Users/fayweili/Programs/purc. **DO NOT** copy purc.py to your working directory; instead, call purc.py from there.
 Alternative, you can add the purc directory into your PATH, and in this case, you can run by:
 ```
 #!shell
 purc.py purc_configuration.txt
 ```

 ### Example 1 - PacBio ###
-In this dataset, four loci were amplified from 30 Cystopteris specimens.
-All the specimens were labeled with different barcodes, and all the PCR reactions were pooled together and sequenced in one PacBio SMRT cell.
-Because one barcode corresponds to one specimen, in the configuration file we specify:
+In this dataset, four loci were amplified from 30 *Cystopteris* specimens.
+Each specimen was labeled with a unique barcode, and all the PCR reactions were pooled together and sequenced in one PacBio SMRT cell.
+Because each barcode corresponds to a single specimen, in the configuration file we specify:
 ```
 Multiplex_per_barcode	= 0
 ```

 ### Example 2 - PacBio ###
-In this dataset, four loci were amplified from xx Cystopteris, xx Acystopteris and xx Gymnocarpium specimens.
-Because we don't have enough barcoded primers, we multiplex each barcode to cover one Cystopteris, one Acystopteris and one Gymnocarpium.
-For example, G_dry_7000, A_ten_4225 and C_mil_6761 are all labeled as BC03, but were assigned as different "groups" (A, B, C) in the map and reference files.
+In this dataset, four loci were amplified from xx *Cystopteris*, xx *Acystopteris* and xx *Gymnocarpium* specimens.
+Because we didn't have enough barcoded primers available, we applied each barcode to one accession of each genus (so each barcode is applied to three different accessions).
+For example, G_dry_7000, A_ten_4225 and C_mil_6761 were all labeled with BC03, but were assigned as different "groups" (A, B, C) in the map files (and the appropriate reference sequences for each group were added to the reference sequence file).
 In the configuration file we need to specify:
 ```
 Multiplex_per_barcode	= 1
 ```